Scalingo/documentation/_posts/databases/postgresql/TimescaleDB/2000-01-01-data-retention.md

 ---
-title: TimescaleDB Data Retention
+title: Data Retention
-nav: Extensions
+nav: Data Retention
 modified_at: 2022-01-21 00:00:00
 tags: timescale databases postgresql extensions data retention
-index: 3
 ---

-# Data Retention

 A data retention policy aims at removing data older than a certain duration from the database.